timnashcouk/updownio-exporter/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About Updown.io Exporter

-Simple Exporter for Prometheus written in PHP that acts as a proxy between Prometheus and Updown.io to allow out of network uptime monitoring.
+Simple Exporter for Prometheus written in PHP that acts as a proxy between Prometheus and [updown.io](https://updown.io/r/vRtA2)(*aff*) to allow out of network uptime monitoring.

 Designed to be run in a docker container, using the built in PHP Webserver.

+Updown.io is a simple web app that does uptime monitoring, it has a simple UI but has several nice features and a good easy to use API.
+This project is not associated with updown.io though some links marked with *aff* are referral links for @timnashcouk.

 <p align="right">(<a href="#top">back to top</a>)</p>